mfelleisen/Santorini/Code/README.md

 [X] bug in printing, re width of names
-[x] bug in equality of boards; extra buildings of height 0 don't matter
+[x] bug in equality of boards; extra buildings of height 0 don't matter [X] mistake in dealing with "giving up" action, use string instead of worker